-5 Mind-Blowing Realities Whites May Not Know About Race
+5 Mind-Blowing Realities About Race (That White People May Not Know)

 by Megan Lietz

 Megan Lietz, MDiv, STM, directs Racism Education for White Evangelicals (ReWe), a program of EGC’s Race & Christian Community Initiative.
 The intended audience of ReWe ministry and writing is White Evangelicals (find out why).